defaultnastia/graphql-server-todolist/README.md

 - feature-validation branch contains simple JOI validation example, though I decided to leave constraints in main implementation

-### not done:
+## not done:

-Implement pagination for the tasks query.
+Implement pagination for the tasks query (at least I added count to make it easier)